adamsilver/fdpb/03-Book-A-Flight.md

 }
 ```

 You'll notice the use of nested fieldsets.
 They're needed to indicate which seat belongs to which class (first class or economy).
 The manner in which we've asked for information before now has increased the complexity here.
-That is, we didn't ask users how they want to travel, and therefore we need to capture information here.
+That is, we didn't ask users how they want to travel, and therefore we need to capture that here.

 If, for example, we asked users how they wanted to travel beforehand, we could simplify the experience by showing less seats and not needing the extra level of grouping.
 Adding a little friction upfront is a worthwhile trade-off.

-To mitigate this extra, albeit tiny, amount of friction we can use smart defaults (as discussed in chapter 2) by simply marking *economy* by default.
+To mitigate this extra, albeit, tiny amount of friction we can use smart defaults (as discussed in chapter 2) by simply marking *economy* by default.
 After all, this is the most common choice.
 Here's how the simplified experience looks:

 ![Image](./images/image.png)